cdaylward/nosecone/README.md

 3. Run `./bin/nscn help`

 ## Example (run)
-`nscn run` does not yet create a container, it performs simple discovery, caches images in /tmp/nosecone/images, and validates the them.
+`nscn run` does not yet create a container.
+It performs simple discovery, caches images locally, and validates the them.

 nosecone.net/example/worker is an existing example app, the following example should work:
 ```